CharlesRHouston/dysarthria-project/README.md

 ### Figures

-Exploratory data analysis of the UASpeech dataset as well as all of the plots used in the thesis are provided.
+Exploratory data analysis of the UASpeech dataset as well as many of the plots used in the thesis are provided.

 ### References